zephyrproject-rtos/zephyr/boards/arm/mimxrt1170_evk/doc/index.rst

 Here is an example for the :ref:`hello_world` application.

-Before power on the board, make sure SW1 is set to 0001b
+Before powering the board, make sure SW1 is set to 0001b

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world